 The Trust will accept an application for an extension of time, subject to satisfactory progress and appropriate support from the university and the PhD supervisor.
 Approval of such an extension is not automatic.

-Applications close Friday 19 January 2018
+Applications for the 2019 scholarships close Friday 18 January 2019.

-- Agriculture and food production
+- agriculture and food production

-- Water, energy and climate change
+- water, energy and climate change

-- Advanced manufacturing and new technologies
+- advanced manufacturing and new technologies

-- Health sciences and enabling technologies
+- health sciences and enabling technologies

-- Mining and resources development.
+- mining and resources development